grafana/grafana/docs/sources/alerting/set-up/configure-alertmanager/index.md

 When using Prometheus, you can manage silences in the Grafana Alerting UI.
 However, other Alertmanager resources such as contact points, notification policies, and templates are read-only because the Prometheus Alertmanager HTTP API does not support updates for these resources.
 {{% /admonition %}}

-When configuring multiple Alertmanagers, use the `Choose Alertmanager` dropdown to switch between Alertmanagers.
+When using multiple Alertmanagers, use the `Choose Alertmanager` dropdown to switch between Alertmanagers.

 ## Enable an Alertmanager to receive Grafana-managed alerts